GriffithUniLibrary/OpenRefineExtras/content/0-Transcripts.md

 - `tab-separated value (.tsv)` format
 - Select  `open with Notepad`
 - Select  `File > Save As > .txt ` {% endcapture %}
-{% include card.md header="Option One - for transcripts that don't need to identify speakers" text=text %}
+{% include card.md header="Option One - for transcripts that don't need to tag different speakers" text=text %}

 {% capture text %}
-This option will retain each identified speaker and remove the confidence rating and time stamp information.
+This option will retain each individual speaker tag, rename them, and remove the confidence rating and time stamp information.
 - Go to `Column 1`
 - Select `Text filter`
 - Enter speaker name ie. `Speaker 1 |`.
 Results will display rows containing this text.